Dr. Danielle Brooks

 Outside of her role at ATU, Dr. Brooks is a published book author.
-She also works on branding for the Dr. Quin Foundation (attributed to her first name which is NaQuindra), an organization she founded in 2015 that focuses on leadership development as well as educational and cultural empowerment for youth of color in rural areas like her home in Alabama and throughout the rural South.
-Dr. Brooks holds memberships in several professional, civic, and service organizations including, but not limited to, Alpha Kappa Alpha Sorority, Inc., the National Association of Diversity Officers in Higher Education (NADOHE), the National Association of Multicultural Education (NAME), the National Conferecne on Race and Ethnicity (NCORE), and the National Association of Student Personnel Administrators (NASPA).
+She is also the owner and CEO of her own D/E/I and social justice consulting firm and founder of a nonprofit organization for youth of color in rural areas of the South.
+Dr. Brooks holds memberships in several professional, civic, and service organizations including, but not limited to, Alpha Kappa Alpha Sorority, Inc., the National Association of Diversity Officers in Higher Education (NADOHE), the National Association of Multicultural Education (NAME), the National Conference on Race and Ethnicity (NCORE), and the National Association of Student Personnel Administrators (NASPA).

 shelby d. norman